fitexmage/Image-Aesthetics-by-Slice-method/README.md

-# Image Aesthetics by Slice method
+# Image Aesthetics using Slice method
 The project is written in Python 2.7.10.
 It is a deep learning algorithm for rating images.

 # Function